-If the asset HFS was in use previously, BA / BC will be calculated in the year of disposal.
+If the asset HFS was in use previously (notwithstanding the classification as HFS), BA / BC will be calculated in the year of disposal.
 The disposal price should be based on the market value at the time of disposal or the actual sales price, whichever is higher, in accordance with Para 62 of Sch 3 ITA.
 There is no tax issue with respect to this scenario.